 "What do I wish had been different, better, or more fulfilling?"

 You can begin to uncover the places where loss and grief live within your own story.

-Many of us grew up in families where difficult emotions were not discussed.
-Rather, we were advised to focus on the positive or be strong and carry on.
+Many of us grew up in families that did not discuss difficult emotions.
+Instead, they advised us to focus on the positive or be strong and carry on.
 What did that advice teach us moving into adulthood?
 How does this approach serve us in making major life decisions?